gburtch/gburtch.github.io/_posts/2021-03-26-synth-demo.md

 unit outcomes to outcomes in the treated unit, when the treatment is not active (i.e., in the pre-treatment period).

 What is this exercise really doing then?
-Simply put, we can think about this “mapping” exercise as a prediction problem (note: viewed this way, we might think of difference-in-differences as an inflexible approach to capturing / representing the mapping between treatment and control panels,
+We can think about this “mapping” exercise as a prediction problem (note: viewed this way, we might think of difference-in-differences as an inflexible approach to capturing / representing the mapping between treatment and control panels,